freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-basic-javascript-by-building-a-role-playing-game/62a8ad8e01d7cb0deae5ec66.md

   button1.onclick = goStore;
   button2.onclick = goCave;
   button3.onclick = fightDragon;
   text.innerText = "You are in the town square.
-You see a sign that says \"Store.\"";
+You see a sign that says \"Store\".";
 }

 function goStore() {